-Daybreak's total net proved developed and undeveloped crude oil and natural gas reserves on a per barrel of oil equivalent ("BOE") basis increased by 41,716 BOE, or 9.2%, to 495,977 BOE at February 29, 2020 compared to 454,261 BOE at February 28, 2019.
+Daybreak's total net proved developed and undeveloped crude oil reserves on a per barrel of oil equivalent ("BOE") basis decreased by 61,754 BOE, or 12.5%, to 434,223 BOE at February 28, 2021 compared to 495,977 BOE at February 29, 2020.
 These reserves are all located in our California East Slopes project.
-The primary reason for the overall increase in our total proven reserves was an improvement in the reservoir performance of our producing wells in certain reservoirs.
-The year-to-year reserve increase consisted of a 4,335 barrel or 3.7% decrease in our PDP reserves and a 46,051 barrel or 13.7% increase in our PUD reserves.
-Included in the PUD reserve increase was 33,325 barrels of revisions and 12,726 barrels of reserve extensions.
-Our production for the year ended February 29, 2020 was 11,013 BOE.
+The primary reason for the overall decrease in our total proven reserves was primarily due to lower hydrocarbon prices from the past year lowering the economic life our wells.
+The year-to-year reserve decrease consisted of a 18,659 barrel or 16.4% decrease in our PDP reserves and a 43,095 barrel or 11.3% decrease in our PUD reserves.
+Our production of PDP reserves for the year ended February 28, 2021 was 10,970 BOE and was a part of the overall decline in PDP reserves.
+The 43,095 decrease in the PUD reserves was all due to downward revisions again because of lower crude oil prices in the past year.
 Our reserves were fully engineered by PGH Petroleum and Environmental Engineers, LLC of Austin, Texas in accordance with generally accepted petroleum engineering and evaluation principles and definitions and guidelines established by the SEC.
 For further information on our reserve report, refer to exhibit 99.1 of this Annual Report on Form 10-K.